 Capillaria (hairworms) are small worms that have eggs similar to Trichuris eggs.
 They do not generally cause any symptoms and are not normally treated.

 Trichuris ovis (whipworms) are small worms that live in the small intestinesof small ruminants.
 They feed on mucosa and blood, causing damage to the intestinal walls and potentially diarrhea.
-In small numbers (i.e. < 10 epg), they are not considered dangerous to sheep and goats and it is not generally necessary to treat them for Trichuris.
+In small numbers (i.e. < 5 epg), they are not considered dangerous to sheep and goats and it is not generally necessary to treat for Trichuris.
 Higher numbers in sheep and goats are often associated with lowered immune resistance, possibly due to infection with other parasites.
+Trichuris results in sheep and goats > 5 epg should be evaluated on a case by case basis as treatment may be indicated, especially in juvenile animals.
 Camelids in contrast can be adversely affected by Trichuris with symptoms being slow growth, diarrhea and blood loss.

 Nematodirus (thin-necked worms) are worms that live in the small intestine and consume the intestinal lining.
 They are especially dangerous in young lambs who may die before eggs can be detected.
 Signs of Nematodirus are diarrhea, especially in lambs, and general unthriftiness.
 The eggs are very large and exceptionally hardy, remaining viable through the winter.
 They frequently emerge in the spring at the time when lambs are most susceptible.
 Nematodirus infections are treated with the same anthelmintics used to treat strongyles.
 Adult sheep do develop an immune response to Nematodirus; however goats do not.